U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Seattle University is 13:1, and the school has 49.2 percent of its classes with fewer than 20 students.
-The most popular majors at Seattle University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; English Language and Literature/Letters; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 88.2 percent.
+The student-faculty ratio at Seattle University is 12:1, and the school has 51.1 percent of its classes with fewer than 20 students.
+The most popular majors at Seattle University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Engineering; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 88 percent.

 |Student gender distribution|